Unification of bosonic and fermionic theories of spin liquids on the kagome lattice: Candidate spin liquids for kagome Heisenberg antiferromagnet

-Starting with the $U(1)$ Dirac spin liquid, the s-wave superconductor representing the Z$_2$ SL is obtained by including a superconducting `mass' term that gaps the Dirac dispersion.
+Starting with the $U(1)$ Dirac spin liquid, the s-wave superconductor representing the \ztsl~is obtained by including a superconducting `mass' term that gaps the Dirac dispersion.
 Similarly, the quantum spin Hall phase is obtained by introducing a distinct `mass' term that also gaps out the Dirac nodes.
 There are three such mass terms indexed by the direction of the conserved spin in the quantum spin Hall state.
-All of these anti-commute with the superconducting mass term, which implies that a continuous transition is possible between these phases\cite{Grover2008}.
+All of them anti-commute with the superconducting mass term, which implies that a continuous transition is possible between these phases\cite{Grover2008}.
 On integrating out the fermions, the coefficients of the mass terms form an $O(5)$ vector of order parameters (real and imaginary parts of the pairing and the three quantum spin Hall mass terms), described by $O(5)$ non-linear sigma model with a Wess-Zumino-Witten (WZW) term\cite{Abanov2000,Tanaka2005,Senthil2006,Grover2008,Lu2011a}.
-Then the presence of the WZW term implies a continuous phase transition from the superconductor to the quantum spin hall state with a spontaneously chosen orientation.
-This is most readily seen by noting that skyrmions of the quantum spin Hall director carry charge 2, which when condensed lead to a superconductor with spin rotation symmetry \cite{Grover2008}.
-Now, on including gauge couplings the superconductor is converted into the $Z_ 2[0,\pi]\beta$ SL state.
-The quantum spin Hall state is a gapped insulator coupled to a compact U(1) gauge field, which is expected to confine and lead to a conventional ordered state.
-This is seen to be the non-collinear magnetically ordered phase with the vector chirality at $q=0$ (for details see Appendix \ref{appendix1}).
-The photon is identified as the additional Goldstone mode that appears since the $q=0$ state completely breaks spin rotation symmetry.
-This further confirms the identification between $Q_1=Q_2$ Schwinger-boson state and $Z_2[0,\pi]\beta$ Abrikosov-fermion state, since they are in the neighborhood of the same magnetic order.\\
+The presence of the WZW term implies a continuous phase transition from the superconductor to the quantum spin hall state with a spontaneously chosen orientation.
+This is most readily seen by noting that skyrmions of the quantum spin Hall director carry charge 2, which when condensed leads to a superconductor with $SU(2)$ spin rotation symmetry \cite{Grover2008}.
+Now, on including gauge couplings the superconductor is converted into the gapped $Z_2[0,\pi]\beta$ SL state.
+The quantum spin Hall state is a gapped insulator coupled to a compact $U(1)$ gauge field, which is expected to confine and lead to a conventional ordered state.
+This is seen to be the non-collinear magnetically ordered phase with the vector chirality at ${\bf q}=0$ (for details see Appendix \ref{appendix1}).
+The photon is identified as the additional Goldstone mode that appears since the ${\bf q}=0$ state completely breaks spin rotation symmetry.
+This further confirms the identification between $Q_1=Q_2$ Schwinger-boson state and $Z_2[0,\pi]\beta$ Abrikosov-fermion state, since they are both in proximity to the same magnetic order via a continuous phase transition.\\